tastyware/streaq/docs/worker.rst

 Task lifespan
 -------------

-You can define an async context manager to wrap task execution:
+You can define an async context manager to wrap task execution.
+This acts as a middleware wrapping all task executions and has a host of potential applications, like observability, exception handling, idempotency, and rate limiting!

 .. code-block:: python